-What does it mean to volunteer with shelter dogs?
-It means that we believe all dogs deserve happiness, safety, and life, regardless of their past circumstances.
+As volunteers, we believe that all dogs deserve happiness, safety, and a chance at a good life, regardless of their past circumstances.
 It means that we let ourselves love these dogs.
 We try to find them safe, happy homes and save their lives.
 When we succeed, we are elated.

 When we fail, it breaks our hearts.
 The dogs we couldn’t save are never far from our minds.
 The halls and yards of the shelter are haunted by them.